sigstore/docs/content/en/policy-controller/overview.md

 - `keyless.ca-cert`: specifies `ca-cert` information for the `keyless` authority
   - `secretRef.name`: specifies the secret location name in the same namespace where `policy-controller` is installed. <br/>The first key value will be used in the secret for the `ca-cert`.
   - `data`: specifies the inline certificate data
-- `keyless.identities`: Identity may contain an array of `issuer` and/or the `subject` found in the transparency log.
+- `keyless.identities`: Identities must contain an array of `issuer` and the `subject` matching the certificate used to sign.
 There are variant fields `issuerRegExp` and `subjectRegExp` which support regular expressions.
-  - `issuer`: specifies the issuer found in the transparency log.
+  - `issuer`: specifies the issuer certificate was issued by.
 Regex patterns are supported through the `issuerRegExp` key.
-  - `subject`: specifies the subject found in the transparency log.
+  - `subject`: specifies the subject certificate was issued to.
 Regex patterns are supported through the `subjectRegExp` key.

 ### Configuring `static` authorities